railscamp/railscamp-germany-2014/_posts/2014-05-30-join-us-for-another-epic-railscamp-germany.markdown

 The Rails Girls will also be present at the event, so it will be a great fit for people that are new to Rails, as well.

 The venue will be Abenteuerhallen Kalk.
 It's the same awesome indoor climbing/skating place like last year, providing space for lots of techie (talks, workshops) and non-techie (climbing, skating, soccer, basketball) activities.
-You can even set up tent in the the neighboring skate hall, so you don't have to leave during the whole weekend.
+You can even set up camp in the the neighboring skate hall, so you don't have to leave during the whole weekend.

 ![Venue, Main Hall](/img/venue_main-hall_1.png)